 - The student must meet the admission requirements for Victoria College as stated in the current college catalog.
 Contact the Admissions & Records Office. - 2.
-Completed student ADN Program application dated within the last year - ACT Composite score of 18 or SAT total score of 870.
+Completed student ADN Program application dated within the last year. - 3.
+ACT Composite score of 18 or SAT total score of 870.
 Students who have earned at least 12 semester credit hours on the program of study with a GPA of at least 2.25 may have either an ACT of 16 or SAT of 780.
-(ACT scores before October 1989 and SAT scores before April 1995 will be considered on an individual basis.) - TSI (Texas Success Initiative) satisfied.
-Contact Advising & Counseling Services for further explanation, if necessary. - A grade of C or better by June 1 for fall applicants or by September 1 for spring applicants in each of the following prerequisite courses: BIOL 2401 PSYC 2301 CHEM 1406 HITT 1211 or POFI 1204 - Official college transcripts from all colleges or universities attended on file in Associate Degree Nursing Office - Overall GPA of 2.0 or above on all college hours attempted and GPA 2.15 on the ADN program of study - A clear Texas Board of Nursing Criminal Background Check (CBC) must be on file in the ADN Office by June 1 for fall applicants or by September 1 for spring applicants.
-The procedure to complete this requirement will be mailed to prospective students once their ADN application has been received. - ADN Program Counseling Interview required no more than one year prior to program admission.
-Call (361) 572-6435 for more information. - Submit completed VC Record of Immunization form.
+(ACT scores before October 1989 and SAT scores before April 1995 will be considered on an individual basis.) - 4.
+TSI (Texas Success Initiative) satisfied.
+Contact Advising, Counseling & Recruitment Services for further explanation, if necessary. - 5.
+A grade of C or better by June 1 for fall applicants or by September 1 for spring applicants in each of the following prerequisite courses: - BIOL 2401 PSYC 2301 CHEM 1406 HITT 1211 or POFI 1204 Beginning June 1, 2015, a grade of C or better in each of the following courses: BIOL 2401 PSYC 2301 BIOL 2420 COSC 1301 - Official college transcripts from all colleges or universities attended on file in Associate Degree Nursing Office - Overall GPA of 2.0 or above on all college hours attempted and GPA 2.15 on the ADN program of study.
+Any student whose cumulative GPA falls below 2.0 will not graduate. - 8.
+A clear Texas Board of Nursing Criminal Background Check (CBC) must be on file in the ADN Office by June 1 for fall applicants or by September 1 for spring applicants.
+The procedure to complete this requirement will be mailed to prospective students once their ADN application has been received. - 9.
+ADN Program Counseling Interview required no more than one year prior to program admission.
+Call (361) 572-6435 for more information. - 10.
+Submit completed VC Record of Immunization form.
 All immunizations, including Hepatitis B series, or proof of serological immunity must be completed by application deadline. - 11.
-Prior to enrollment qualified applicants who have been accepted into the ADN Program must submit a current CPR Health Care Provider card (American Heart Association is required) and a completed physical examination form.
+Prior to enrollment qualified applicants who have been accepted into the ADN Program must submit a current CPR Health Care Provider card (American Heart Association is required) and a completed physical examination form. - 12.
+Prior to enrollment qualified applicants who have been accepted into the program must submit a ten panel drug screen test result.
+The procedure to complete this requirement may be obtained from any of the Victoria College nursing programs.